 Cellini spiral stitch is most often used to make ropes for necklaces, purses, bangle bracelets or beads.Continue to 2 of 9 below.

 02 of 09

 Cellini Spiral Materials

-To make a Cellini spiral like mine, you will need the following beads and materials:
+To make a Cellini spiral like ours, you will need the following beads and materials:

 - One color of size 11 Japanese cylinder beads such as Delicas, Treasures or Oikos (A)